sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 The 44 PIO pins
 ---------------

-Not all PIO pins are created equal:
+Not all PIO pins are created equal, because the FPGA pins to which they are connected have different capabilities:

 * Some FPGA pins are designed for high-performance clock input signals.
 * Most FPGA pins can be configured for use as differential pairs.